S3 method for class 'duckplyr_df'

 if column names are different in both tables.

-These features fall back to dplyr::intersect()
+These features fall back to dplyr::intersect(), see vignette("fallback") for details.

 Examples